 The size of the accessible route is determined based on the size of your playground.
 For example, a playground, which is 92.9 square meters should have a ground-level accessible route, which is 1117.6mm.

 Ramps will be required if the composite structures have 20 or more elevated play components and are required to connect to at least 25% of the elevated play components so if there are 8 to 10 elevated play components you should have a minimum of 3 ground level play components.
 In addition to this if you have 10 elevated play components on a play structure; you need at least 5 of these to be accessible.

 By including ramps within your play structure you will also be allowed for individuals who use wheelchairs and mobility devices to access elevated play components in composite play structures without requiring them to transfer.

 What Other Accessibility Requirements Apply to Play Components?

-- Clear floor or ground space which will provide unobstructed room in order to accommodate a single stationary wheelchair and its occupant at a play component on an accessible route.
+- Clear floor or ground space, which will provide an unobstructed room to accommodate a single stationary wheelchair and its occupant at a play component on an accessible route.

 - Transfer Points and Seats, all entry points and seats are features of play components where individuals would transfer, sit, or gain access.

 - Reach ranges should also be taken into consideration.
 These ranges should be at the recommended designated regions of space that a person seated in a wheelchair can reasonably extend their arm or hand to touch, manipulate or interact with an object or play component.